Subscribe to updates

 Post-16 Education Offer

-The committee will receive assurance regarding the suitability and sufficiency of the local education and training offer for young people aged 16 to 18, and up to age 25 for those with an Education, Health and Care Plan (EHCP).
-The report indicates a high rate of participation in sustained education, employment, and training, with Kingston upon Thames performing well above the national average.
-It details the range of A Level subjects and vocational qualifications available through school sixth-forms and Kingston College, as well as apprenticeship opportunities.
-For young people with SEND, the report highlights the provision within special schools and Kingston College's Supported Learning offer, noting efforts to expand vocational opportunities through supported internships and traineeships.
-The proposed development of a Post-16 Campus for young people with SEND is also mentioned as a key initiative to strengthen local provision.
-The report concludes that the current offer is suitable and sufficient to meet statutory responsibilities.
+The committee received an update on the local education and training offer for young people aged 16 to 18, and up to age 25 for those with an Education, Health and Care Plan (EHCP).
+The report indicated a high rate of participation in sustained education, employment, and training, with 96.5% of young people in Kingston upon Thames continuing in such activities post-Key Stage 4, exceeding the national average.
+The local offer included a strong choice of A Level subjects at school sixth-forms and Kingston College, with an expansion in vocational provision.
+For young people with SEND, the report highlighted provision in special schools and commissioned external placements, with efforts to expand vocational opportunities through supported internships, traineeships, and apprenticeships.
+The proposed development of a Post-16 Campus for young people with SEND was noted as a priority.
+The report also detailed the provision for students needing to improve functional skills or retake GCSEs, including programmes at Kingston College and the Catalyst programme.
+The borough's low rate of young people not in education, employment, or training (NEET) was also highlighted.

 Validated School Test and Exam Results

-This report will present the educational outcomes achieved by pupils in Kingston upon Thames schools during the 2024-25 academic year.
-It indicates that achievement in Kingston schools remains strong and above national averages across all key stages, with improvements noted in the Early Years Foundation Stage Profile and the Phonics Screening Check.
-While Key Stage 2 results show a slight decrease compared to previous years, they remain above the national average.
-Key Stage 4 results are particularly strong, with Kingston ranking first nationally for the proportion of pupils achieving a grade 4 or above in English and mathematics.
-The report acknowledges that Progress 8 measures for Key Stage 4 will not be available for 2024-25 due to the cancellation of assessments during the pandemic.
+This report detailed the educational outcomes achieved by pupils in Kingston upon Thames schools in the 2024-25 academic year.
+It indicated that achievement remained strong and above national averages across all key stages.
+In the Early Years Foundation Stage Profile (EYFSP), 72% of children achieved a good level of development, an improvement from the previous year.
+The Phonics Screening Check also saw an increase, with 82% of children achieving the expected standard.
+At Key Stage 2, 67% of children achieved the expected standard in reading, writing, and mathematics, remaining above the national average.
+At Key Stage 4, 82% of pupils achieved a grade 4 or above in English and mathematics, placing Kingston first nationally for these measures.
+The report noted that Progress 8 measures, a key indicator of pupil progress, could not be calculated for 2024-25 due to the cancellation of Key Stage 1 assessments during the pandemic.

 Attendees